High-resolution momentum distributions from low-resolution wave functions

 where we have suppressed the s.p.~indices and combinatoric factors.
 In practice, $\delta U^{(2)}_\lambda$ is obtained in the relative momentum partial-wave basis by solving an SRG flow equation for the transformation directly, given an NN interaction.
 We apply SRG transformations to the initial momentum distribution operator~\eqref{eq:n_infinity} and use Wick's theorem in operator form to truncate at the two-body (vacuum) level omitting three-body and higher-body operators of Eq.~\eqref{eq:Uschematic}.
 There is an exact cancellation of evolved operators in computing the overall normalization of the nucleon momentum distribution, meaning that proton number $Z$ and neutron number $N$ are preserved~\cite{Tropiano:2021qgf}.

 It has been shown that the major features of SRC physics are well described within a two-body approximation~\cite{Tropiano:2021qgf}.
+The validity of such an approximation dates back to the seminal work of Brueckner and collaborators~\cite{Brueckner:1955zzd}.
 This approximation is also supported by the GCF, which has made a truncation at the two-body level in several calculations~\cite{Weiss:2015mba,Weiss:2016obx,Weiss:2018tbu,Weiss:2021zyb}.
 Furthermore, both CVMC and correlated-basis function theory have shown that the two-body cluster contribution is by far the largest in the cluster expansion~\cite{Pandharipande:1979bv,Morales:2002qi,Lonardoni:2017egu}.
 We plan to quantify the three-body operator contributions in a future study.
 See~\cite{Neff:2015xda,Weiss:2023laq} for further details on three-body contributions from an SRG and GCF standpoint, respectively.

 The two-body evolved operator is evaluated with respect to antisymmetrized two-nucleon plane-wave kets \, $\ket{\kvec_1 \sg1 \ta1 \, \kvec_2\sg2\ta2}$, where $\sgn$ and $\tau$ refer to nucleon spin and isospin projections.
 Suppressing the momentum, spin, and isospin dependence, the evolved operator has the schematic form